Kitware/minerva/vagrant.md

 when run for the first time will create a new VM, and will provision the Minerva client/server stack on that VM using Ansible.

-The VM will be running Ubuntu 14.04, and will be running CherryPy serving Girder and Minerva, Mongo, RabbitMQ and the Romanesco celery worker.
+The VM will be running Ubuntu 14.04, and will be running CherryPy serving Girder and Minerva, Mongo, and RabbitMQ.
 Spark will not be running.

 If the VM has been created previously, this command will start the Minerva VM